chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 *Teaching myself web development.*

-**Beginning in January 2010**, I taught myself web programming, beginning with <abbr>PHP</abbr> and jQuery and the <abbr>LAMP</abbr> stack.
-Having a good working knowledge of <abbr>HTML</abbr> and <abbr>CSS</abbr> from designing my own blog in college, I decided to learn web development.
+**Beginning in January 2010**, I taught myself web programming, beginning with PHP and jQuery and the LAMP stack.
+Having a good working knowledge of HTML and CSS from designing my own blog in college, I decided to learn web development.
 I began by building church websites and blogs for friends in WordPress.
-Later, while working as a subcontracting consultant for [Innova Computing][innova], I developed a custom <abbr>CMS</abbr> for the Oklahoma Board of Medical Licensure.
+Later, while working as a subcontracting consultant for [Innova Computing][innova], I developed a custom CMS for the Oklahoma Board of Medical Licensure.

 [innova]: https://innovacomputing.com

+*[LAMP]: Linux, Apache, MySQL, and PHP
+*[HTML]: hypertext markup language
+*[CMS]: content management system

 My goal throughout was not merely to make some extra money, nice though that was.
-Rather, I aimed to transition from the world of C and Fortran where I began my career to working full time in <abbr>UI</abbr>-focused web development.
+Rather, I aimed to transition from the world of C and Fortran where I began my career to working full time in UI-focused web development.
 (Mission accomplished.)

 ## My Projects